heckler/esphome-device-configs/docs/e-ink_multi_sensor/README.md

 ## Overview

 This is an ESP32-based device with an e-ink display (WeAct 4.2" 3-color) and a number of sensors.
-Main components are:
+It will read indoor and outdoor temperatures as well as CO2, barometric pressure and relative humidity.
+The main components are:

 - ESP32: YD-ESP32-S3 / ESP32-S3-WROOM-1 Dev N16R8 (44-pin)
-- WeAct 4.2" e-ink display
+- WeAct 4.2" 3-color e-ink display (white, black and red)
-- BME280 sensor
+- BME280 sensor (Barometric pressure, temperature and relative humidity - to be placed outdoors)
-- HC-SR501 PIR sensor
+- SCD41 (CO2, temperature and relative humidity - to be placed indoors)
-- SCD41 sensor
+- HC-SR501 PIR sensor (for updating the e-ink panel only when there's recent movement)
 - WS2812b status LED (1-5 LEDs on a strip, to be defined)
 - 2 capacitive switches for input